If you’re craving a scary movie, there’s no shortage of options on Netflix.

 From slasher movies to award-winning classics, monster mashes to spooky ghost stories, Netflix has something for everyone.

-Here is a look at the best scary movies on Netflix as of June 2021.
+Here is a look at the best scary movies on Netflix as of this month.

 Army of the Dead (2021)